searching for a place to call home, you will see different property listings

 apartments.
 But what about their differences?

 If you are torn on choosing between living in a condominium or apartment, you have to make sure that you understand each and how different they are.
-While they can feel similar on their exterior, interior, and cost, there are still differences.
+While they can feel similar on their exterior, interior condo design, and cost, there are still differences.
 Knowing what sets them apart will make it easier for you to decide which best fits your lifestyle needs.

 The differences between a condo and an apartment might be subtle so you really have to look beyond the unit or the space itself.
 Instead, learn about unit ownership, building rules, costs, amenities, and maintenance and how these are handled between condominiums and apartments.
 Learning about the differences between renting a condo versus renting an apartment can help you decide which type of living situation fits your lifestyle.